dapr/docs/daprdocs/content/en/concepts/dapr-services/sidecar.md

 ### Examples

-1. Start a sidecar along with an application by specifying its unique ID.
+1. Start a sidecar alongside an application by specifying its unique ID.

-  Note `--app-id` is a required field, and cannot contain dots:
+   **Note:** `--app-id` is a required field, and cannot contain dots.

    ```bash
    daprd --app-id myapp